nadaft/contactme/README.md

 ## Bugs and Issues

-If you found bugs or issue just write to [Issue](https://github.com/nadaft/contactme/issues)
+If you found bugs or issues just write to [Issues](https://github.com/nadaft/contactme/issues)